Do car accidents need to be reported to the police to claim compensation?

 It is important to follow the correct process when seeking accident compensation or your claim may be rejected.
 If you’ve been involved in a car accident then you must make a police traffic accident report in QLD.

-A car accident police report is an unbiased official record of important details like who was involved and any injuries or damage that occured.
+A car accident police report is an unbiased official record of important details like who was involved and any injuries or damage that occurred.
 That information could be vital to proving your compensation claim.

 By not reporting a car accident, you may forfeit your right to compensation.
 You also risk serious legal ramifications if you did not make a police crash report and anyone is injured or dies as a result of the accident.